themehadihasan/ns-photography-mini-project/README.md

 # ns-photography-mini-project
-This is a photography website (mini project of Newton School) using Html and CSS.
+This project is given by Newton School.
+In this project I have created a photography website using Html and CSS.